lilymonade/angular-piechart/README.md

 </div>
 ```

-You can only implemented the event that you need.
+You can only implement the event that you need.

 ## License
 Copyright (c) 2014 Nicolas Jessel.
 Licensed under the [MIT license](https://github.com/njl07/angular-piechart/blob/master/LICENSE.md).